alienspaces/flutter-bloc-card-flip/README.md

 # Flutter Bloc Card Flip

-Not really any other way to describe this, an exercise in exploring a card flipping action on a board of cards using Flutter BloC state management.
+An exploration of game card dealing and flipping actions using Flutter BloC state management.

 ## Web Application